nextcloud/appstore/docs/developer.rst

     * optional
     * must contain a php class which is registered as occ command
-    * will not be used, only validated ocsid
+    * will not be used, only validated activity/settings/setting
-    * optional
-    * used only to identify the app for Nextcloud versions 9 and 10
-    * equal to the id on the old app store, e.g. **https://apps.owncloud.com/content/show.php/Spreed.ME?content=174436** would use **174436**
-    * if not provided in your info.xml then the app will not be available for Nextcloud 9 and 10
-    * if you do not have an id yet, create an app on the apps.owncloud.com app store and use that id.
-This ensures that the id is unique and unused.
-You can delete the app afterwards if you do not want to publish your app on both stores.
-    * deprecated; Support will be moved once 9 an 10 run out of support activity/settings/setting
     * optional
     * must contain a php class which implements OCP\Activity\ISetting and is used to add additional settings ui elements to the activity app